 replication stream with false transactions in the event that it is

-later promoted to master.
+later promoted to the source.
 (The

 LOGS statement forces the creation of a new binary log